15th Aug, 2024

 Risk

-The most accurate risk published to date is from a detailed study in Australia and New Zealand.
-This showed that the risk for implants with high surface area texture (Biocell, Allergan and polyurethane, Silimed) was around 10 times higher (1 in 4,000 to 1 in 7,000) compared with implants with lower surface area texture (1 in 68,000 for Siltex Mentor).
+The most accurate published data to date showed that the risk for implants with high surface area texture (Biocell, Allergan, and polyurethane Silimed) was around 10 times higher (1 in 4,000 to 1 in 7,000) compared with implants with lower surface area texture (1 in 60,000 for Siltex Mentor).
 The risk was calculated only for companies that complied with a request for provision of sales data.
 ALCL arising from other implant manufacturers was also seen, but risk was unable to be calculated due to their refusal to supply data for analysis.

 The study also identified clusters of multiple cases arising from the same practice.
 These clusters are currently under investigation, and there is insufficient evidence presently to comment as to likely causative factors.